TL;DR

 All Rocket League ranks in order

-As of 2025, there are a total of 22 Rocket League ranks, each split in four divisions.
+As of 2025, there are a total of 22 Rocket League ranks, each split into four divisions.
 With the exception of the Supersonic Legend (SSL) tier, every rank in Rocket League is divided into three levels, ascending from one to three.

 The Rocket League competitive rank tiers are: Bronze, Silver, Gold, Platinum, Diamond, Champion, Grand Champion, and Supersonic Legend.
 The Supersonic Legend rank, which is the highest tier in the game, does not have a division inside it and was added to the game in Season 1 when Rocket League went free-to-play.